netboxlabs/netbox-proxmox-automation/README.md

 In this context, `netbox-proxmox-ansible` takes virtual machine configurations from NetBox then applies their (running) states to Proxmox.
 Of course, it works in the opposite way as well.

 This automation is based on the premise(s) that:
-  1. You are using Python 3 on your client
+  1. You are using Python (version 3) on your client
-  2. You are using a Python 3 `venv`
+  2. You are using a Python `venv`
   3. You have a running Proxmox instance or cluster
   4. You have a running NetBox instance
   5. You have converted a cloud-init image to a Proxmox virtual machine template